db-group-mimic-III/mimic-iii/sepsis_summary.md

 # Table J finds patients with sepsis or severe sepsis and the admission ID
 # Table T finds patients with sepsise or severe sepsis with their DOB
-# Table A is the patient table. we derived the length of stay from here
+# Table A is the icustays table, contaning patient information, we derived the length of stay from here
 # These tables are joined based off of their admission ID and is filtered to people older than 18
 # Insert data
 ;